MateuszDabrowski/elquent/README.md

 - RegEx work automator
 - Allows user to automatically swap Eloqua Form in Landing Page
 - Allows to use built-in landing page templates for quick deployment
+- Cleans code, appends snippets, changes form code

+_ToDo:_
+- _Change from two (one and two column) LP templates to just one modular template_

+---
+## ELQuent.campaign
+__Builds Eloqua Campaign__
 - Built-in wizard creating all Landing Pages required for campaign
-- Cleans code, appends snippets, changes form code
 - Creates blindform for confirmation-ty-lp and automatically impelements it
 - Creates confirmation (plus reminder) e-mail and fills it with gathered data
 - Creates asset name with link to the chosen asset